7Cedars/loyalty-program-next/KNOWN_BUGS_IMPROVEMENTS.md

 - [ ]  @Notifications / Everywhere: Error messaging needs to mention revert message. - currently no idea why something fails.
 - [ ]  @Customer, Home: When loyaltyCard is received you know have to reload page - is should go straight to the new card.
 - [ ]  @Everywhere: Gift, Voucher, Token...
 Get a clear logic, and implement consistently throughout. - WIP but lot better now.
-- [ ]  @Vendor, Home: If no programs are deployed - should have link to landing page - very simple (now just shows up empty).
+- [x]  @Vendor, Home: If no programs are deployed - should have link to landing page - very simple (now just shows up empty).
 - [ ]  @Vendor, Tokens: Build a easy UI for adding and removing gift contracts
 - [ ]  @Vendor, tokens: Add address of token + address issuer in description. / later
-- [ ]  @Everywhere: vertical scaling has to also be correct through out (see minting at vendor stats page for correct example)
+- [ ]  @Everywhere: vertical scaling has to also be correct through out (see minting at vendor stats page for correct example) - not quite there yet, but getting closer
-- [ ]  @Readme.md: Search for templates to create clear and accesible readme file.
+- [x]  @Readme.md: Search for templates to create clear and accesible readme file.
+- [ ]  fill out readme files.

 ## Additional notes
   // NB: use of useContractEvent versus waitForTransaction (viem) versus useWaitForTransaction (wagmi) to check confirmaiton of transaction